codeworksacademy/vue-3-guide/src/resources/02-new/03-setup.md

 # Setup Simplified

-With the new composition api the setup method provides a more functional approach to writing components, despite this setup is not actually necessary as the options api is still 100% compatable with vue 3.
+With the new composition api the setup method provides a more functional approach to writing components, despite this, setup is not actually necessary as the options api is still 100% compatible with vue 3.

 Each of these sections all accomplish the same thing.
-It is pretty much syntatic sugar so pick the style you like best.
+It is pretty much syntactic sugar so pick the style you like best.

 __Options API__